pixie-io/pixie-demos/README.md

 # pixie-demos

-## api-deprecation

-Want to deprecate an API?
-Use [Pixie](https://github.com/pixie-io/pixie) to quickly determine:

-- Is this endpoint used?
-- Who is using this endpoint?

-[Can I deprecate this endpoint?]( https://blog.px.dev/api-deprecation) is the accompanying blog post for this demo.

 ## custom-k8s-metrics-demo

 This demo project shows how to use Pixie to autoscale the number of pods in your Kubernetes deployment based on request throughput, without any code changes.
 [Horizontal Pod Autoscaling with Custom Metrics in Kubernetes](https://blog.px.dev/autoscaling-custom-k8s-metric) is the accompanying blog post.